Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 What increases my risk for schizophrenia?

-Caregivers do not exactly know what causes schizophrenia.
+Healthcare providers do not exactly know what causes schizophrenia.
+Providers believe that it is caused by chemicals, in your brain, not being balanced.
 Stressful events or accidents may trigger symptoms.
 The following may increase your risk:

 - You have a family member with schizophrenia.